 Hector Garcia stated that he was speaking on behalf of many Taxi Drivers to request that permits be released from the Taxicab Companies to the drivers.
-He expressed concern with the long hours that Taxi Drivers must work in order to make money and noted that the Taxicab Companies did not do anything for the drivers except take their money.
+He expressed concern with the long hours that Taxi Drivers must work.
+He noted that the Taxicab Companies did not do anything for the drivers except take their money.